lalitb/otel-azuregigwarm-exporter/README.md

-# Azure GigWarm (Geneva Warm) Exporter for OpenTelemetry
+# Azure GIG/warm Exporter for OpenTelemetry Collector

 This exporter sends OpenTelemetry logs and traces to Azure Geneva Warm Path using a Rust FFI bridge.